Page Contents

 Energy chews are one of the best snacks for long distance cycling if you’re looking for a quick burst of energy but don’t like the idea of energy gels.

-Most brands chews resembling a gummy bear consistency that can be hard to consume whilst on the go.
+Most brands chews resembling a gummy bear consistency that can be hard to consume whilst on the go, but search carefully and you can find some good alternatives.

 Drinks